PaolaV20/Landing-Page/README.md

 ## Instructions

-1.- Implement the design that it's on the design folder 2.- Use css flex to create a responsive website
+1.- Implement the design example
+2.- Use css flex to create a responsive website